ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>Robinson family
 </div>

-<a class="label">Contributor</a> - Names of persons, families, or organizations responsible for contributing to the resource in some significant manner.
+<a class="label" id="Contributor">Contributor</a> - Names of persons, families, or organizations responsible for contributing to the resource in some significant manner.

 <div class="example">
   <u>Example:</u>